 During the First Neural “AI” Art Wave, “AI” art developed in a rapid cycle of new artists experimenting with new technologies as they emerge.
 Most “AI” artists needed some technical skill to find, download, run, and modify the latest experimental machine learning code shared by research labs.
 The best “AI” art came from artists building their own training datasets (e.g., Helena Sarin, Scott Eaton, Sofia Crespo) and/or directly modifying their models.
 Even “AI” artworks with a message were still very experimental.

 With the new easy-to-use text-to-image models, we’re now in a new wave of people exploring these models and what they can do, and still a heavy wave of experimentation.
 These things are exciting because they are novel.
-I spent a fascinating month last May playing with DALL-E (until I lost interest in playing with it).
+I spent a fascinating month in May 2022 playing with DALL-E (until I lost interest in playing with it).

 When people (like art critic Ben Davis) accuse “AI” art of being focused on novelty, I say: of course it is.
 The dominant aesthetic of any new art-making technology is novelty.
 The only way you figure out art in a new medium is by experimentation.
 And, for many of us, it’s exciting to be there at the beginning, to know that something big is happening, even if you don’t know what.

 2. New media first mimics existing media, then evolves